ZSalloum/kata-tondeuse/README.md

 > 'A':'sg.kata.mower.app.automation.commands.ForwardCommand',
 > }

+A good use case for the extensibility is when you need to use English commands such as R L F to control the mower, or when you need a completely new command (see Creating Custom Command)

 ### Creating Custom Command
 To create a new custom command, you must implement the ICommand interface.
 It is important to use one and only one constructor so that the engine can instantiate the command appropriately.